Spiffmeister/SPECreader/README.md

 ## Plotting

 For plotting one could use either [Plots](https://docs.juliaplots.org/stable/) or [Makie](https://docs.makie.org/stable/).
-In the examples folder for plotting a mesh in 3D.
+The examples folder contains a script for plotting a mesh in 3D using Makie.